 What We Know About Ghrelin

 Ghrelin, the appetite increaser, is released primarily in the stomach and is thought to signal hunger to the brain.
-You'd expect the body to increase ghrelin if a person is undereating and decrease it if he or she is overeating.
+You'd expect the body to increase ghrelin if a person is undereating and decrease it if they are overeating.
 Sure enough, ghrelin levels have been found to increase in children with anorexia nervosa and decrease in children who are obese.

 German researchers have suggested that ghrelin levels play a big role in determining how quickly hunger comes back after we eat.
 Normally, ghrelin levels go up dramatically before you eat; this signals hunger.
 They then go down for about three hours after the meal.